thierrymoudiki/thierrymoudiki.github.io/_posts/2026-07-12-Natively-Interpretable-Boosting.md

 # Natively Interpretable Boosting

-Gradient boosting machines are accurate but usually opaque: to explain a prediction you bolt on a *post hoc* method (SHAP, LIME, permutation importance) that approximates the model after the fact.
-This notebook works with a booster (`cybooster`) that is interpretable *by construction* instead.
+Gradient boosting machines are accurate but usually opaque: to explain a prediction you rely on a *post hoc* method (SHAP, LIME, permutation importance) that approximates the model after the fact.
+This blog post works with a booster (`cybooster`) that is interpretable *by construction* instead.

 Each boosting round fits a randomized-neural-network "weak learner": a random projection of a column-subsample of the features through a nonlinear activation (ReLU, tanh, sigmoid, ...), optionally concatenated with the raw features via a direct link, with a linear model (e.g. Ridge) fit on the current residuals.
 Because every hidden unit's transformation is known in closed form, so is its derivative -- which means feature attributions don't need to be estimated numerically: